searchisko/search.jboss.org-ui/src/main/webapp/design/readme.md

 # do your thing and do new commits
 # when done you push into origin repo (this creates a new branch in remote repo)
 git push origin design

+# you can use the following command to list local branches
+git branch

+# when the design branch already exists on the remote repo, you should first pull form it and the push:
+git pull origin design
+git push origin design

 ```